d-steve/homebridge-dynamic-timer/README.md

 2. Install this plugin using: `npm install -g homebridge-http-webhooks`
 3. Update your configuration file.
 See sample-config.json snippet below.
 4. Navigate to your homebridge/node_modules/homebridge-http-webhooks/src/homekit/accessories/ directory.
-5a.
-For LightBulbs: Replace the HttpWebHookLightBulbAccessory.js file with the one from this project (under src/homekit/accessories).
+5. For LightBulbs: Replace the HttpWebHookLightBulbAccessory.js file with the one from this project (under src/homekit/accessories).
-5b.
-For Light Sensors: Replace the HttpWebHookSensorAccessory.js file with the one from this project (under src/homekit/accessories).
+6. For Light Sensors: Replace the HttpWebHookSensorAccessory.js file with the one from this project (under src/homekit/accessories).
-6. Restart HomeBridge
+7. Restart HomeBridge.

 # Retrieve state
 To retrieve the current state you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger`